z00m128/sjasmplus/INSTALL.md

 or

-- complete MinGW environment for MS Windows, configured with MinGW bin directories added in `PATH` variable (typically `C:\MinGW\bin;` `C:\MinGW\msys\1.0\bin`) or possibly with any BASH emulator (e.g. the one which comes with [git for windows](https://gitforwindows.org/)) will do it instead of msys is missing / not set.
+- for 32-bit target: [MinGW32](https://winlibs.com) UCRT runtime for MS Windows, configured with MinGW bin directories added in `PATH` variable (typically `C:\mingw32\bin;`), with any BASH emulator (e.g. the one which comes with [git for windows](https://gitforwindows.org/))
-- CMake installed into MinGW bin directory (optionally)
+- for 64-bit target: [MinGW64](https://winlibs.com) UCRT runtime for MS Windows, configured with MinGW bin directories added in `PATH` variable (typically `C:\mingw64\bin;`), with any BASH emulator (e.g. the one which comes with [git for windows](https://gitforwindows.org/)) or as an alternative [MSYS2](https://www.msys2.org) environment with GNU Make and GCC installed.

-C++17 standard is required, compilation is tested with GCC 9.5.0, it should run also with older 9.x versions.
-It will not work with GCC 8.x and older.
+C++17 standard is required, compilation is tested with GCC 14.2.0.
+It will not work with GCC 10.x and older.
 C++17 is required since v1.21.0, older versions required C++14 and can be built with GCC 5.x.

 ## Getting full source code of sjasmplus